digime/digime-sdk-nodejs/README.md

 const fileErrorHandler = () => console.log("File error");

 // Start fetching data
-const getSessionDataObject = getSessionData(
+const getSessionDataObject = pull.getSessionData(
-    SESSION_ID, // Session ID for your transaction YOUR_PRIVATE_KEY, // Private key for your contract fileReceivedHandler,
+    sessionKey: SESSION_ID, // Session ID for your transaction
+    privateKey: YOUR_PRIVATE_KEY, // Private key for your contract
+    onFileData: fileReceivedHandler,
-    fileErrorHandler
+    onFileError: fileErrorHandler
 );

 // No more data to process